 Of course, no book about prehistoric sea life would be complete without the mighty megalodon, which naturally lunges from the page to delightfully menace the reader!
 As entertaining as the is, I particularly appreciated the large flap to the right of this toothy monster.
 The inside and outside of the flap introduce the readers to various weirdos of the general shark lineage from throughout prehistory, including Stethacanthus, Xenacanthus, and my favorite, Helicoprion, which I never pass up a chance to talk about.
 The latter unfortunately shows up in its older reversed tooth whorl version, but it’s still nice to see it included as a pop-up piece!

 There’s so much more pack into this book I’d love to share, including a giant sea scorpion, a bit on whale evolution, and a Journey to the Center of the Earth style duel between a plesiosaur and a mosasaur, but in the interest of leaving something for the readers to discover for themselves, I shall reign myself in and conclude with one last page.
 A giant Kronosaurus skeleton takes center stage, expanding impressively beyond the borders of the page, while Mary Anning and her ichthyosaurs get two whole side flaps to themselves.
 It’s always nice to see actual paleontologists receive acknowledgement in kids books, especially someone so important to the development of the discipline as Mary Anning.
 There’s plenty of books out there about her fascinating life, and I highly recommend reading up on her.
-I’ve already reviewed Stone Girl, Bone Girl, a somewhat fanciful tale about her early life, and I plan to feature more in the future, so be sure to keep an eye out for those!
+I’ve already reviewed several of them, of which Dinosaur Lady might be my favorite, so be sure to check them out!